jniemann66/code-task/flight-server/README.md

 * Submits multiple flight search requests to the Locomote API on behalf of the requestor, and consolidates the results.

+dates are expected to be in the format YYYY-MM-DD

 *Note: I spent some time trying to decide what the correct syntax for this should be.
 The Locomote API syntax has a single airline as a URL parameter, followed by from, to, and date represented as query parameters.
 Normally, the path component identifies a resource, and the query parameters are for retrieval of non-heirarchical data.
 With multiple airlines, it wasn't entirely clear how to get a semantic fit to this model.
 In the end, I settled on making the multiple airlines a query parameter for my API*